dougeby/IntuneDocs/intune/compliance-policy-create-windows.md

 For information on how the HAS service works, see [Health Attestation CSP](https://msdn.microsoft.com/library/dn934876.aspx).

-## Device property settings
+### Device property settings

 - **Minimum OS required:** When a device does not meet the minimum OS version requirement, it is reported as noncompliant.
 A link with information on how to upgrade is displayed.
 The end user can choose to upgrade their device after which they can access company resources.
 - **Maximum OS version allowed:** When a device is using an OS version later than the one specified in the rule, access to company resources is blocked and the user is asked to contact their IT admin.
 Until there is a change in rule to allow the OS version, this device cannot be used to access company resources.

 <!---## Compliance policy settings for Windows PCs--->

+## Compliance policy settings for Windows PCs

+The settings listed in this section are supported on Windows PCs.
-## System security settings
+### System security settings

-### Password
+#### Password

 - **Minimum password length:** - Supported on Windows 8.1.

   Specify the minimum number of digits or characters that the user's password must contain.

   For devices that are accessed with a Microsoft Account, the compliance policy fails to evaluate correctly if **Minimum password length** is greater than eight characters or if **Minimum number of character sets** is more than two characters.

 - **Required password type:** - Supported on Windows RT, Windows RT 8.1, and Windows 8.1

   Specify whether users must create an **Alphanumeric**, or a **Numeric** password.

 - **Minimum number of character sets:** - Supported on Windows RT, Windows RT 8.1, and Windows 8.1.
 If **Required password type** is set to **Alphanumeric**, this setting specifies the minimum number of character sets that the password must contain.
 The four character sets are:
   - Lowercase letters
   - Uppercase letters
   - Symbols
+  - Numbers

-  - Numbers: Setting a higher number for this setting requires users to create passwords that are more complex.
+    Setting a higher number for this setting requires users to create passwords that are more complex.
 For devices that are accessed with a Microsoft Account, the compliance policy fails to evaluate correctly if **Minimum password length** is greater than eight characters or if **Minimum number of character sets** is more than two characters.

 - **Minutes of inactivity before password is required:** - Supported on Windows RT, Windows RT 8.1, and Windows 8.1

   Specify the idle time before the user must reenter their password.

 - **Password expiration (days):** -Supported on Windows RT, Windows RT 8.1, and Windows 8.1.

   Select the number of days before the user's password expires and they must create a new one.

 - **Remember password history:** - Supported on Windows RT, Windows RT, and Windows 8.1.

   Use this setting in conjunction with **Prevent reuse of previous passwords** to restrict the user from creating previously used passwords.

 - **Prevent reuse of previous passwords:** - Supported on Windows RT, Windows RT 8.1, and Windows 8.1

   If **Remember password history:** is selected, specify the number of previously used passwords that cannot be reused.

-## Device health settings
+### Device health settings

 - **Require devices to be reported as healthy:** - Supported on Windows 10 devices.
 You can set a rule to require that Windows 10 devices must be reported as healthy in new or existing Compliance Policies.
 If this setting is enabled, Windows 10 devices are evaluated via the Health Attestation Service (HAS) for the following data points:
   - **BitLocker is enabled:** When BitLocker is on, the device is able to protect data that is stored on the drive from unauthorized access, when the system is turned off or goes to hibernation.
 Windows BitLocker Drive Encryption encrypts all data stored on the Windows operating system volume.
 BitLocker uses the TPM to help protect the Windows operating system and user data and helps to ensure that a computer is not tampered with, even if it is left unattended, lost, or stolen.
 If the computer is equipped with a compatible TPM, BitLocker uses the TPM to lock the encryption keys that protect the data.
 As a result, the keys cannot be accessed until the TPM has verified the state of the computer